Laxeleratorn: exploring innovative solutions for safe fish passage

 Vattenfall's R&D office in Älvkarleby

-In 2019, Vattenfall invested in “Laxeleratorn,” a large-scale laboratory for hydropower-related environmental and hydraulic experiments.
-The facility focuses on innovations for safe fish passage, including intake racks, “dancing rods,” and bubble curtains.
+In 2017, Vattenfall invested in “Laxeleratorn,” a large-scale laboratory for hydropower-related environmental and hydraulic experiments.
+The facility focuses on innovations for safe fish passage, including intake racks and behavioural guiding systems.

-Research has been conducted on the efficiency of various guidance solutions, eel behaviour, and the reaction of post-spawning salmon (kelt) to changes in water conditions to establish design criteria for bypass systems.
+Research has been conducted on the efficiency of various guidance solutions, eel behaviour, and how salmon reacts to changes in water conditions to establish design criteria for bypass systems.

 More about biodiversity